 I did not like the phase noise.
 I decided to set the SDR to AM and use the Rubidium reference as “carrier” and the transmissions of the 7100 were tuned a bit higher, do that the difference (beat frequency) should be visible.
 That worked out well.

 The signals were a lot clearer and the drift is easier to estimate.
 I added horizontal lines, which are 10 Hz apart.
 It looks like the drift is problematic for FT8, because it exceeds the 3 Hz limit.
-This implies that the FT8 forward error correction is needed to reconstruct the bit sequence and thus, it will be less effective or even not decodable when weak.
+This implies that the FT8 message will,not be fully decoded and the forward error correction is needed to reconstruct the bit sequence.
+Because of the lost symbols, it will be less effective or even not decodable when the signal is weak.

 I will have a further look into it and an update of this post can be expected.

 I read reports about a modification of the Icom IC-9700 where the fan control is changed such that the fans keep operating continuously.
 This is one of the directions that I will try, maybe at first with an external fan.
 I will also check some voltages to make sure that the master oscillator supply is stable.